edfeld/Word-Guess-Game/README.md

 For example:   `_ _ _ _ _` `_ _`  `_ _ _ _ _` represents the game show, 'What's my Line".

 Users guess letters by pressing characters on the keyboard in an effort to guess the words.
 As correct letters are guessed, they are displayed in the puzzle.
 A user has a limited number of guess they can use before they lose.
-Wins are accumulated and displayed.

-Wins are accumulated.
+Wins are accumulated and displayed on screen.

 [Here is the link to the game](https://edfeld.github.io/Word-Guess-Game/)